 10. Don’t drastically change the family dynamics.

 Children need stability and consistency to thrive.
-During a divorce, so much of their world is changing.
+During a divorce, so much of their world changes.
 Although change is inevitable in a divorce, it is essential to make every effort to keep things as normal as possible.
 Try to maintain as much of their previous routine and continue as many of their activities as possible.
-Make an effort to keep things consistent in their lives, so they have a sense of stability and comfort.
+Please make an effort to keep things consistent in their lives so they have a sense of stability and comfort.

 Ohio Divorce Attorneys

 Divorce can be a difficult experience and even more challenging when children are involved.
 Remember to take things day by day and always keep your children’s health and well-being in mind.
-Our divorce attorneys have helped families successfully navigate the divorce process for over 40 years.
+Our Canton child custody lawyers have helped families successfully navigate the divorce process for over 30 years.
 If you need help with matters relating to divorce, child support, child custody, or any other family law matter, we welcome you to contact our firm for a free consultation.
 We can discuss your situation and explain the many ways we can help.
-Call 888.534.4850 today or contact us online to get started.